 - Make sure that the fishery values of state Wild Trout Streams are fully protected in the new regulations.

 Now you have the opportunity to speak out for the protection of rivers, fish and wildlife, water quality, and public health!
 Attend the public hearing nearest you.
 Speak out!
-Support closing rivers and streams to suction dredge mining that:
+Support closing rivers and stream to suction dredge mining that:

 - Provide critical habitat and recovery areas for threatened and endangered fish and wildlife.